odiseoteam/SyliusReportPlugin/README.md

     - { resource: "@OdiseoSyliusReportPlugin/Resources/config/config.yml" }
 ```

-This plugin use [DoctrineExtensions](https://github.com/beberlei/DoctrineExtensions) to create the different DataFetcher queries.
+This plugin use [DoctrineExtensions](https://github.com/beberlei/DoctrineExtensions) to create the different DataFetcher's queries.
-Add the config DQL functions as follows:
+For example you will need to add the Doctrine DQL functions as follows if you are using Mysql:

 ```yml
 doctrine: